January 19, 2026

 In short: these lenders offer more accessibility, but sometimes at a higher cost.

 More and more Canadians are turning to crowdfunding platforms like GoFundMe, FundRazr, or Kickstarter to raise money for out-of-pocket medical expenses.
 If you’ve seen a campaign for someone raising money for surgery, you know this option is becoming more common.
+One third of crowdfunding campaigns in Canada, the UK, and the US are related to medical costs.

 Pros